Ed James (footballer)

 Edward George Martin James is a professional footballer who plays as a defender for club Exeter City.
 He is a Wales under-21 international.

 Career

 James made his senior debut for Exeter City on 4 October 2022, in a 2–1 win over Southampton U21 at St James Park in the group stages of the EFL Trophy.
 James appeared in his inaugural EFL fixture on the 15 October 2022 as a substitute in a 2–4 defeat to Oxford United.
 On 30 October 2022, he joined National League South side Weymouth on a work experience loan until December 2022.
 He subsequently joined Tiverton Town in January 2023 on a further work experience loan.

 In July 2023, James signed for newly promoted National Super League club Weston-super-Mare on a season-long loan deal alongside Exeter teammate Harry Lee.

 In February 2025, James joined National League South side Bath City on loan for the remainder of the season.

+On 16 April 2026, James signed a new one-year deal with Exeter City, with a club option for a one-year extension.